 You are here:

-Home > About the Council > Council Districts > District 4 - Chuck Germana
+Home > About the Council > Council Districts > District 4 - Charles M. Germana

 A past president of the Parma City Council for 19 years, Charles M. Germana states that a top priority of charter government must be inspiring confidence in the electorate by holding all meetings and transactions in an open, ethical, transparent, and fair manner.
 His vision is that Cuyahoga County government streamlines operations where necessary and ensures that needed services are delivered in an expeditious and adequate manner.
 Re-elected to County Council for a 4 year term in 2012, he characterizes the first two years on County Council as setting the standard for how urban Ohio counties should operate.